DynamiX: Large-Scale Dynamic Social Network Simulator: Related Work

-\textbf{Graph-based Deep Learning Methods} Recently, graph neural networks have been widely adopted for link prediction, as they facilitate the automatic learning of latent node representations to better capture complex structural and semantic patterns \cite{DBLP:conf/kdd/ZhangC17,DBLP:journals/pami/YinSXGCHLL24}.
-LGLP transforms original graphs into line graphs to explicitly model edge relations, achieving superior performance on sparse and structure-sensitive networks \cite{DBLP:journals/pami/CaiLWJ22}.
-HeteHG-VAE models multi-level dependencies in heterogeneous information networks by transforming them into hypergraphs and learning deep latent representations of nodes and hyperedges through a bayesian generative framework, effectively capturing both pairwise and high-order semantic relations \cite{DBLP:journals/pami/FanZWLZGD22}.
+\textbf{Graph-based Deep Learning Methods:} Recently, GNN have been widely adopted for link prediction, as they facilitate the automatic learning of latent node representations to better capture complex structural and semantic patterns \cite{DBLP:journals/pami/YinSXGCHLL24,pan2016predicting,DBLP:journals/pami/CaiLWJ22,DBLP:journals/pami/FanZWLZGD22}.
+LGLP transforms original graphs into line graphs to explicitly model link relations, achieving superior performance on sparse and structure-sensitive networks \cite{DBLP:journals/pami/CaiLWJ22}.
+HeteHG-VAE transforms multi-level dependencies into hypergraphs and learns heterogeneous information of nodes and hyperedges through a bayesian generative framework, effectively capturing pairwise and high-order semantic relations \cite{DBLP:journals/pami/FanZWLZGD22}.

-While recent methods have improved structural modeling, they still focus on structural information and overlook multidimensional social factors on relationships evolution, limiting interpretability and generalization in long-term high-fidelity social simulations.
-To this end, we propose novel link prediction methods tailored for social network simulation, integrating multi-dimensional factors including user persona, attitude similarity, and unequal social interactions, to enhance interpretability and accuracy of large-scale simulations.
+While recent methods have advanced performance, they predominantly focus on structural information, overlooking the multi-dimensional social factors in relationships evolution.
+This limitation hinders interpretability and generalization in long-term high-fidelity social simulations.
+To this end, we propose novel link prediction methods tailored for social network simulation, integrating multi-dimensional factors including user persona, attitude similarity, and unequal social interactions, to enhance the interpretability and accuracy of large-scale simulations.